andrmr/cpp_thread_pool/README.md

 # cpp_thread_pool
 Thread pool written in C++ 14

-Manages a given number of threads and queues tasks based on priority.
+Manages a given number of threads and runs a task queue.

 TODO:
- - fix the condition_variable check bug
+ - create tests
  - cleanup and comments
- - proper tests
+ - improve flexibility
- - C++ 17 features, if applicable
+ - implement C++ 17 features